 Step 3 - Rebar Bracing

-Rebar is a very sturdy metal which is used inside concrete of buildings, sidewalks and other structures to increase its strength.
+Rebar is a very sturdy metal that is used inside concrete of buildings, sidewalks, and other structures to increase its strength.
 When you use rebar as a bracing material for brick retaining walls, it will effectively block any earth that is cascading toward it.
 Use rebar that is 12 inches taller than the wall is high.
 Place one of the rebar poles in front of the wall so that it is flush with the brick.
 Hammer the rebar into the ground until the rebar is level with the top of the retaining wall.
 Place one piece of rebar every foot.
 Since brick retaining walls can be attacked by both sides you will want to place rebar on each side of the wall.
 Put the new set of rebar staggered between the first set of rebar.

 Step 4 - Landscaping Timbers

-If you want to create a beautiful look to brick retaining walls, landscaping timbers are a great added feature.
+If you want to create a beautiful look at brick retaining walls, landscaping timbers are a great added feature.
 The wall will look great and be extraordinarily strong.
 Prior to placing the rebar bracing in Step 3, you will want to stack the timbers along the base of the retaining wall.
 Place another layer of timbers staggered over the first set.
 Cut the timber to fill out the open edges.
 Continue stacking the landscaping timbers until the brick wall is covered on both sides.
 You can then install the rebar bracing exactly as you did in Step 5.